alysiawon/Stock-Analysis/README.md

 ## Overview of Project

 ### Purpose
-The purpose of this analysis is to compare the total daily volume and yearly return for various green energy stocks.
-This analysis will provide insight on how the various green energy stocks compared to each other, and specifically DAQO New Energy Corp (DQ) in 2017 and 2018.
+The purpose of this analysis is to compare the total daily volume and the yearly return for various green energy stocks in 2017 and 2018.
+This analysis will compare how the different green energy stocks performed to each other and specifically how DAQO New Energy Corp (DQ) achieved in relation to the others.

 ## Analysis and Challenges